Whispering (song): Compositional structure

-Dizzy's 1945 composition, "Groovin' High", is a contrafact of "Whispering".
-Following a standard practice in jazz, Diz front-ran the static V7 chords with ii7 chords (a "static chord" is a chord that doesn't change), setting up a series of ii7–V7 progressions, which creates more structure for improvising.
+Dizzy Gillespie's 1945 composition, "Groovin' High", is a contrafact of "Whispering".
+Following a standard practice in jazz, Gillespie front-ran the static V7 chords with ii7 chords (a "static chord" is a chord that doesn't change), setting up a series of ii7–V7 progressions, which creates more structure for improvising.
 The ii7 chord has similar properties to a iv chord (as in the iv–V progression of church harmony).
 Because "Groovin' High" was a contrafact, performers, publishers, and record companies did not have to pay royalties to the original composers.
-Moreover, the contrafacted rendition followed a unified bebop convention — a series of ii7–V7 chord changes with a ii7–V7–I7 turnaround — for jazz artists.